Do I apply for to the whole program or should I apply for one specific subfield?

 Do I have to take the GRE's?

 There is no minimum required score.
-GRE, TOEFL or IELTS scores are only one consideration in evaluating applications for admission.
+TOEFL or IELTS scores are only one consideration in evaluating applications for admission.

 Do I need to take the TOEFL examination?